 The focus of my professional career has centered on education.
 I spent six years teaching in the public school system in Maryland, eight years as a home school mom/teacher, and seven years in Christian school education in Lexington, Kentucky, before coming to Asbury University.
 I loved teaching at the high school level, but now really enjoy interacting with university students and feel this is where I am called to be.
 My responsibilities at Kinlaw Library are centered primarily in Archives, but I also provide reference or instructional help as needed.
 In addition to my duties in the library, I have served as an occasional adjunct for ENG 360 Children’s Literature and GEN 120 First Year Experience Seminar, as faculty advisor for student government (2004-2007), and on a variety of campus committees.

 Personal and Educational Background

 I am married and have four grown children and four grandsons.
-All our children have graduated from Asbury and live in a variety of places including Lexington, KY; Houston, TX; Washington, DC; and Inchon, South Korea.
+All our children have graduated from Asbury and live in a variety of places including Lexington, KY; Nashville, TN; Washington, DC; and Inchon, South Korea.
 My husband is an educator as well as a pastor.
-He serves as a Christian school administrator, is certified as a pastoral counselor, and teaches regularly on Wednesday nights at our church where he is a staff pastor responsible for congregational care.
+He is certified as a pastoral counselor and frequently speaks on spiritual formation, America's Christian history, as well as marriage and family life issues.
 We are a close family and enjoy traveling, camping, and outdoor sports.
 We are enthusiastic fans of UK basketball and like reading history, eating out and going to movies together.